SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 ---

 ### 1.3 README.md (optional)
-Although this is not a mandatory requirement for model-image, we strongly suggest that you provide a summary about your model in this markdown, such as:
+Although not mandatory, we strongly suggest that you provide a summary about your model in this markdown, such as:

 * number of parameters
 * amount of training data
 * front end feature type
 * neural net structure & topology
 * objective function
-* optimizater
+* optimizer
 * ...

-These kind of knowledge sharing is especially benefical to the speech community.
+Sharing these knowledge is benefical to the speech community.

 ---

 ### 1.4 SBI
-`SBI` is a submitter implemented `executable` for ASR benchmarking inference:
+`SBI` is an `executable`, implemented by you, for ASR inference:
-* **SBI** can be written in any programming language, *C/C++, Rust, Go, Java, bash, perl, python etc* (with shebang line such as `#!/usr/bin/env bash`)
+* **SBI** can be written in any programming language: *C/C++, Rust, Go, Java, bash, perl, python etc* (with shebang line such as `#!/usr/bin/env bash`)
-* **SBI** is always invoked in model-image dir, so its code can use relative path to refer to other resources inside model-image(such as models, configs, credentials, libraries, other programs/scripts)
+* **SBI** will be invoked in model-image dir, so SBI code can use relative path to refer to other resources in model-image(such as models, configs, credentials, libraries, other programs/scripts)
-* **SBI** should implement an audio-list ASR decoding:
+* **SBI** needs to be able to decode an audio-list via following command:
   ```
   ./SBI <input_audio_list> <result_dir>
   ```

-* where <input_audio_list> is a list of 16k16bit wavs(less then 30 secs), each line contains two fields <audio_id> and <abs_audio_path>, seperated by whitespace:
+* leaderboard pipeline feeds <input_audio_list> to SBI as 1st argument.
+It is a list of 16k16bit wavs(less then 30 secs), with two fields <audio_id> and <abs_audio_path>, seperated by whitespace:
   ```
   SPEECHIO_ASR_ZH00001__U_00001 /home/dataset/SPEECHIO_ASR_ZH00001/U_00001.wav
   SPEECHIO_ASR_ZH00001__U_00002 /home/dataset/SPEECHIO_ASR_ZH00001/U_00002.wav
   ...
   ```

-  there are no restrictions on <audio_id>, just keep in mind that audio_id is an *unique* string-identifier for each audio.
+  <audio_id> is a *unique* string-identifier for an audio file.

-* **SBI** can write/read arbitrary temporary files in <result_dir>, but final results need to be written to **ASCII/UTF-8** encoded text file **<result_dir>/raw_rec.txt**:
+* leaderboard pipeline provides a <result_dir> to SBI as 2nd argument, **SBI** can write/read arbitrary temporary files in it, but final results must be written to **<result_dir>/raw_rec.txt**, with **ASCII/UTF-8** encoding and following format:
   ```
   SPEECHIO_ASR_ZH00001__U_00001 I just watched the movie "The Pursuit of Happiness"
   SPEECHIO_ASR_ZH00001__U_00002 rock and roll like a rolling stone